MWehrstedt/CrownlessQueen-DMG/README.md

 | Up + B | Up + 1 | Special Attack |

 # Compile
-Adjust paths to GDBK and your favourite emulator if necessary and run the make file or `compile.bat`.
+Adjust paths to GDBK and your favourite emulator if necessary and run the makefile or `compile.bat`.
 You can use `compile.bat -nostart` To just compile the game.

-I have not modified the *makefile* for Game Gear support.
-If you want to compile for that platform, either use the `.bat` file or update the makefile yourself.

 ## Parameters
 ```